hiamlexi/Portfolio/README.md

 # Portfolio website

 This is my personal portfolio website built with **React**, **Three.js**, and **Tailwind CSS**.
-It showcases my projects, experience, and skills through an interactive 3D homepage and clean design.
+It showcases my projects, experience, and skills through an interactive 3D homepage and clean design and how I handle the backend with private data, API call for bucket.

 ## ✨ Features

 - 3D animated homepage (interactive fox model)
--  Contact form powered by EmailJS
+- Handle requests
 - Responsive & mobile-friendly
 - Supports public/private content separation